-The peer-reviewing continues even after the publication of the manuscripts.
-The formal reviews of scientific papers can be a type of publication accepted in many journals, in the form of editorials, letters to the editor, response to authors, or rapid responses, which are essentially review of the paper post-publication.
-These usually raises issues that were not addressed during the review process before the publication, pertaining to particular aspects of the paper related to technical problems or expert-matter concerns.
+Peer-reviewing can be conducted even after the publication of a manuscript.
+The formal review of a published scientific paper are also accepted in many journals.
+These reviews of papers post-publication are in the form of editorials, letters to the editor, response to authors, or rapid responses.
+These usually raise issues that were not addressed during the initial review process before publication.
+Common issues include technical problems or expert-matter concerns.
 After these reviews, the authors generally have the opportunity to respond and try to address the raised concerns.

 5.2.
 Guidelines for providing a constructive review

-Avoid generalization and provide specific feedback and comments about the issues and problems that the authors can address and improve.
+Avoid vague comments.
+Provide feedback and comments about the specific issues or problems that the authors can address and improve on.

-When writing a review, try to focus on the big picture of the work and start with what were the good things about the paper.
-Then provide what were the major issues of the work while being specific and constructive about the issues.
+When writing a review, try to focus on the big picture of the work.
+Start your review with comments on what were the good things about the paper.
+Then provide feedback on what were the major issues of the work while being specific and constructive.
 Minor issues can be pointed out, but copy-editing is not needed.
-Journals usually provide a space for reviewers to leave feedback for editors only.
-When leaving comments for editors only, it is acceptable to be upfront and report if you think there are some major issues with the article.
+Journals usually provide space for reviewers to leave feedback for only the editors to read.
+When leaving comments for the editors, be upfront and report what you think are the major issues with the article.

 Follow a systematic process to conduct the review.
-For example, using checklists and guidelines for critical appraisal of scientific articles, such as reporting guidelines provided by the EQUATOR network (4), the CONSORT guidelines for reporting randomised controlled trials (5), the STROBE guidelines for reporting observational studies (6), and the PRISMA guidelines for reporting systematic reviews (7).
+For example, you can use established checklists and guidelines for critical appraisal of scientific articles, such as the reporting guidelines provided by the EQUATOR network (4), the CONSORT guidelines for reporting randomised controlled trials (5), the STROBE guidelines for reporting observational studies (6), and the PRISMA guidelines for reporting systematic reviews (7).

 Peer-reviewed journals generally provide specific guidelines for their reviewers.
 For example, the BMJ gives guiding questions for the reviewers to consider while reading the manuscript (8):